TomWyllie/folkfriend/README.md

 | `scripts/`| Python scripts for backend things
 | `utils/`  | Contains the `folkfriend` module; python implementation of all the functionality that runs client-side in the app.

+# Using Rust

+1. Install Rust
+2. From the `rust/` directory of this repository, run `cargo build --release` to compile the `folkfriend` executable on your machine.
+3. Add the `folkfriend` executable to your system path, for example using `sudo cp folkfriend /usr/local/bin/`.

 # Using Python

 To use the python scripts and the python module `folkfriend` located in the `utils` directory, please follow the steps below.